Tips Bulletin

 Final Tidbits of Cleaning Advice for Your Glass Shower Doors

-These recipes should get you started and point you toward the best cleaning products for your glass shower doors.
+These recipes should get you started and point you toward the best cleaning products to get frosted glass off shower doors.
 In case you still have questions, we have compiled a list of some more useful cleaning tips to steer you along the correct path.

 How often should I clean my glass shower doors and walls?

-A good thorough cleaning is a critical way to keep shower walls and doors from accumulating too much soap buildup.
-While a deep wash with chemicals is only necessary about once a week, using a squeegee after every use of your shower will also reduce the amount of buildup in your showers.
+A thorough cleaning is critical to keep shower walls and doors from accumulating too much soap buildup.
+While a deep wash with chemicals is only necessary about once a week, using a squeegee after every shower use will also reduce the buildup in your showers.

 Wipe a dry squeegee along with the glass doors from top to bottom to remove excess moisture and reduce the occurrence of water spots.
 When used throughout the rest of your shower, it can also prevent mildew from building up within the nooks and crannies.